At the TRU, we strive to create a decolonized and feminist research community. We are a mix of Indigenous and non-Indigenous researchers.

 About

 The Technoscience Research Unit at the University of Toronto is an Indigenous-led home for critical and creative research on the politics of technoscience.
 The TRU draws together social justice approaches to Science and Technology Studies from across the university with an emphasis on Indigenous, feminist, queer, environmental, anti-racist and anti-colonial scholarship.
-The TRU is located at 700 University Avenue, supported by the Faculty of Arts and Science, with its start in the Women and Gender Studies Institute.
+The TRU is located at 700 University Avenue, and is affiliated with the School of Environment, with its start in the Women and Gender Studies Institute and a previous home at the KMDI in the Faculty of Information.

 Technoscience as a term connects the study of scientific knowledge and laboratory practice with the politics of technologies and their worldly results in processes as diverse as social media, militarization, governance, and community organizing.
 The TRU draws from diverse fields and critical traditions in its expansive sense of technoscience studies.
+The TRU embraces a broad understanding of Indigenous science and technology that reflects the depth and breadth of Indigenous methods.

-Funding for TRU research, space and activities comes from SSHRC grants that support particular projects, the Acceleration Consortium CFREF grant, and the Faculty of Information.
+Funding for the TRU comes from the New Frontier in Research Fund; Canada First Research Excellence Fund as part of the Acceleration Consortium project; Social Science and Humanities Research Council; and McConnell Foundation.
 Support for the Technoscience Salon comes from the Canada Research Chair program.
 Past support for the TRU has come from the Connaught Global Challenge Award, the Faculty of Information, the Faculty of Arts and Science, and the Provost’s Office.
-We acknowledge past support from the SSHRC Situating Science Network, New College, the Institute of History and Philosophy of Science and Technology, and the Institute for Science and Technology Studies at York University.
+We acknowledge past support from the Situating Science Network, New College, the Institute of History and Philosophy of Science and Technology, and the Institute for Science and Technology Studies at York University.

 Do you work in the area of technoscience and social justice and are interested in joining the TRU?
 Our lab includes both university and community members.
 Please contact the Lab Manager for an initial conversation about how your research area or project fits with the TRU mission and vision: tru.labmanager@utoronto.ca